Find Us On Facebook

 Our mission is to empower children, youth, and families to be active, responsible members of society while strengthening their connection to the communities in which they live.

 Children, Youth, and Families, also known as the Longmont Youth Center, provides a variety of bilingual (English/Spanish) services to help the City of Longmont’s children, youth, and families reach their greatest potential, including youth development and family engagement programs, professional counseling, early childhood education, and community problem solving.

-Youth in grades 6th-12th can drop into The Zone program at the Youth Center after school, on days off, or throughout the summer to grab a meal, hang out with friends, get homework help, prep for college, or record in our music studio!
+Youth in grades 6th-12th can drop into The Zone program at the Youth Center after school, on days off, or throughout the summer to grab a snack, hang out with friends, play games and sports, get homework help, prep for college, or record in our music studio!
 Learn more about The Zone.